 - Developing an effective students union - 15 June 2011.
 How an effective students union can support students, help to improve achievement and contribute to the 'learner voice'.

 - Peer Mentoring Scheme: Ealing, Hammersmith and West London College - 2 February 2012.
 This good practice example details the peer mentoring journey undergone at Ealing, Hammersmith and West London College over a three year period.
 It records the measures taken by college leaders to establish an effective programme.
 It focuses on students’ experience and reports on the impact of peer mentoring on success rates and the sustainable benefits of volunteering.

-Tony Gallagher is the National Adviser, Youth Support and currently leads thematic surveys and provides policy advice in relation to youth support.
+Tony Gallagher is the National Lead, Youth Support and currently leads thematic surveys and provides policy advice in relation to youth support.
 He has been an HMI for 12 years prior to which he worked as a senior local authority youth and community officer and teacher.
 His previous work includes the management of Ofsted’s national programme of inspections of local authority youth services, leadership of Joint Area Reviews (JARS) of Children’s Services, inspections of FE, adult and community education, Connexions, youth work, the voluntary and community sector and 14-19 provision.
 Tony acts as an observer on the NYA board of trustees.